 Oxidative stress is a state where the quantities of free radical atoms (reactive oxygen species) are greater than the capacity of anti-oxidants (compounds which delay or inhibit oxidation by free radicals).
-This imbalance leads to oxidation of proteins, lipids and even DNA.
-This state is a key component of chronic degenerative disease such as heart disease and cancer (14).
+This imbalance leads to oxidation of proteins, lipids and even DNA (14).

 The degree of anti-oxidant activity of anthocyanins have been widely confirmed (15-18).

 However, the ability of anthocyanins to counteract reactive oxygen species is different between one type to another, and is wholly dependent upon each compound’s chemical structure (19).
 Each type of anthocyanin may react differently to a different type of free radical, which some what leads to differing research results.

 Unfortunately some of the positive experimental (in vitro) studies showing high anti-oxidant capacity (20-23) are not entirely supported by human food trials (24).

 However, it is possible that very low concentrations of anthocyanins may also modulate cell signalling and other biological processes by non-antioxidant mechanisms which may explain the difficulty in observing anti-oxidant effects in human trials.